ABaboshin/IoTrains/README.md

  - Connect an audio amplifier to an i2s capable pin i.e. DAC_1.

 ## TODO
- - advertise built-in mp3 in player
+ - credentials for firmware and backend
+ - docker for backend
+ - std train
  - responsive ui
- - nanomq/emqx
  - sqlite3
  - schematic